Director of Juniper Psychology Group

 Can the test be administered in a language other than English or can a translator be used?

-For the purposes of admission to Harker or Nueva School, the Weschler test must be administered in English.
+For the purposes of admission to Harker, Helios or Nueva Schools, the Weschler test must be administered in English.
 A translator cannot be used.

 My child speaks a language other than English at home.
 Will this affect his/her performance on the test?